This post contains affiliate links. If you follow a link I may earn a small commission at no extra cost for you.

 Compact binoculars

 Compact binoculars are extremely lightweight often below 10 ounces /300 grams.
-Such a lightweight design naturally comes at the expense of observation comfort.
+Such a lightweight construction naturally comes at the expense of observation comfort.
 The lens diameters of compact models are usually between 20 and 25 mm.
 Small entrance pupils lead to small exit pupils, which means that compact models are only suitable for daylight observations.

-Magnification is around 8 to 10 times.
+Magnification is usually 8 to 10 times.
 The small lens diameter typical for this class of binoculars means that the exit pupil is small too, usually between two and three millimeters, depending on which model you choose.
 So these models are really only suitable for daytime observation and you will quickly see that you will reach your limits if you try to observe at dusk.
 Some expensive models with high-quality coatings still get something out of the additional transmission and you can see the difference between cheap and premium manufacturers.

 The short, compact design of these types of binoculars requires shorter focal lengths of the lenses.
 A short eyepiece focal length inevitably leads to a shorter eye relief which limits the suitability of compact lenses for glasses wearers